Onsemi (NASDAQ:ON) Releases Q2 2024 Earnings Guidance

 Onsemi (NASDAQ:ON – Get Free Report) updated its second quarter 2024 earnings guidance on Monday.
-The company provided EPS guidance of 0.860-0.980 for the period, compared to the consensus EPS estimate of 1.010.
+The company provided earnings per share guidance of 0.860-0.980 for the period, compared to the consensus earnings per share estimate of 1.010.
 The company issued revenue guidance of $1.7 billion-$1.8 billion, compared to the consensus revenue estimate of $1.8 billion.
 Onsemi also updated its Q2 guidance to $0.86-0.98 EPS.

-A number of analysts have recently weighed in on ON shares.
-Evercore ISI started coverage on Onsemi in a research report on Tuesday, April 16th.
-They set an outperform rating and a $104.00 price objective on the stock.
-Needham & Company LLC reaffirmed a buy rating and set a $92.00 price objective on shares of Onsemi in a research report on Tuesday, February 6th.
-Susquehanna reaffirmed a positive rating and set a $90.00 price objective on shares of Onsemi in a research report on Monday, April 8th.
-StockNews.com raised Onsemi from a sell rating to a hold rating in a research report on Wednesday, February 14th.
-Finally, The Goldman Sachs Group cut their price objective on Onsemi from $91.00 to $81.00 and set a buy rating on the stock in a research report on Tuesday, April 16th.
-One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and fourteen have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of Moderate Buy and an average target price of $95.28.
+Several brokerages have recently issued reports on ON.
+JPMorgan Chase & Co. reduced their target price on shares of Onsemi from $95.00 to $90.00 and set a neutral rating on the stock in a research note on Tuesday, February 6th.
+Benchmark reduced their target price on shares of Onsemi from $88.00 to $80.00 and set a buy rating on the stock in a research note on Tuesday.
+Morgan Stanley reduced their target price on shares of Onsemi from $80.00 to $70.00 and set an equal weight rating on the stock in a research note on Monday, April 22nd.
+B. Riley reaffirmed a buy rating and issued a $103.00 target price (down previously from $115.00) on shares of Onsemi in a research note on Tuesday.
+Finally, StockNews.com upgraded shares of Onsemi from a sell rating to a hold rating in a research report on Wednesday, February 14th.
+One investment analyst has rated the stock with a sell rating, ten have issued a hold rating and fifteen have issued a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of Moderate Buy and an average price target of $90.24.

-Onsemi (NASDAQ:ON – Get Free Report) last released its quarterly earnings results on Monday, April 29th.
-The semiconductor company reported $1.08 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.04 by $0.04.
-The firm had revenue of $1.86 billion for the quarter, compared to the consensus estimate of $1.85 billion.
-Onsemi had a net margin of 26.46% and a return on equity of 31.36%.
-The firm’s quarterly revenue was down 4.9% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $1.19 EPS.
-On average, sell-side analysts predict that Onsemi will post 4.26 earnings per share for the current fiscal year.
+Onsemi (NASDAQ:ON – Get Free Report) last released its earnings results on Monday, April 29th.
+The semiconductor company reported $1.08 earnings per share for the quarter, beating analysts’ consensus estimates of $1.04 by $0.04.
+The business had revenue of $1.86 billion during the quarter, compared to the consensus estimate of $1.85 billion.
+Onsemi had a net margin of 26.67% and a return on equity of 28.86%.
+The company’s revenue for the quarter was down 4.9% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.19 EPS.
+On average, research analysts forecast that Onsemi will post 4.23 EPS for the current year.

 About Onsemi